Klezmer Music: Roots and Revival

 Objectives and learning outcomes of the course

-This course aims to provide in depth knowledge and understanding of the Jewish klezmer music tradition, including its roots among the Jewish diaspora in pre-World War II Eastern Europe, its transformation in early twentieth century America and its revival and contemporary trends in the USA, Israel and Europe.
-Via this subject matter, this course seeks to develop students’ music analytical skills, critical thinking and understanding of wider issues in the study of world musics, including the concept of diaspora, insider/outsider status of performers, and the transformation of functional performance traditions for the “world music” concert stage.
+This course aims to provide in-depth knowledge and understanding of the Jewish Klezmer music tradition, including its roots in the European Jewish diaspora during the Middle Ages; its development in Eastern Europe over several centuries; and its revival and transformation in the USA, Israel, Europe, and elsewhere, during the twentieth century.
+The course seeks to develop the student’s music analytical skills, critical thinking and understanding of wider issues in the study of world musics, including the concept of diaspora, the insider/outsider status of performers, and the transformation of functional performance traditions for the “world music” concert stage.